Coronavirus Action Plan

 - The Head of Education at Five Rivers is collating educational resources for the residential homes but are keen to offer support for foster carers as well.

 - All Five Rivers schools will continue to provide a service; considerable work has gone into making plans for alternative educational material to be delivered in various forms.

 - The Department for Education has launched a new helpline to answer any questions about COVID-19 related to education.

 - Foster carers and young people can contact the helpline as follows:

 Opening hours: 8am to 6pm (Monday to Friday)

-- All our residential children’s homes are working with placing authorities for children placed to continue operating.
+- All of our residential children’s homes are working with placing authorities to continue operating

 Assessment & Therapy are continuing to support the children and young people, and are working as part of an integrated team around each child and each home.

 - On the whole we are operating on a ‘business as usual’ basis, with some adaptations and minor disruptions.

 - Please contact your usual Five Rivers contact if you have any updates which may affect the services you provide.